-XenMobile Service documentation: This documentation currently focuses on getting you started with onboarding and resource setup.
-A "What's new" article describes new features and fixes.
+XenMobile Service documentation: Provides full XenMobile Service documentation, from getting started to administration concepts and procedures.
+A “What’s new” article describes new features and fixes.
 Citrix notifies you when that article is available for a new release.
-For information about configuration concepts and procedures, see the XenMobile Server documentation.
-Unless otherwise indicated, the XenMobile Server articles also apply to XenMobile Service.

-Citrix Cloud XenMobile Service Onboarding Handbook: Consolidates all the available information around XenMobile Service, so you can proceed in a smooth enablement and onboarding to XenMobile Service.
+Citrix Cloud XenMobile Service Onboarding Handbook: Consolidates all the available information around XenMobile Service, so you can proceed in smoothly enabling and onboarding XenMobile Service.
 You can use the document to record changes for your internal processes and to document your high-level and functional designs.

 XenMobile Deployment Handbook: Planning a XenMobile deployment involves many considerations.
-Includes recommendations, common questions, and use cases for your XenMobile environment, including reference architecture diagrams for XenMobile Service.
+The handbook includes recommendations, common questions, and use cases for your XenMobile environment.

-After you make a request for a XenMobile Service instance, you can begin preparing to support Android, iOS, Windows, Chrome and other platforms.
-As you complete the steps that apply to your environment, keep the information handy so you can use it when configuring settings in the XenMobile console.
+After you make a request for a XenMobile Service instance, you can begin preparing to support Android, iOS, Windows, Chrome, and other platforms.
+As you complete the steps that apply to your environment, record the information for reference.
+You need the information when you configure XenMobile console settings.

-These requirements are a subset of the overall communication and port requirements that make up the XenMobile Service onboarding process.
+These requirements are part of the overall communication and port requirements that make up the XenMobile Service onboarding process.
 For details, see Onboarding and resource setup.

 For details about obtaining Apple APNs certificates, see the Apple Push Certificates Portal.
 For more information about XenMobile and APNs, see APNs certificates and Push Notifications for Secure Mail for iOS.